 If you are driving a right hand drive car in Spain, you will need to adjust your headlights for driving on the right side of the road.
 You can do this temporarily with strips but if you import a car, you will need to have them properly adjusted.

 There are different types of roads in Spain:

-- Motorways, autopistas; these will usually have a toll.
-Those who use the motorways on a regular basis can purchase a ‘tarjeta de la austopista’, which allows savings
+- Motorways, autopistas; Most are now toll-free but for those who use the motorways on a regular basis where necessary they can purchase a ‘tarjeta de la autopista’, which allows savings

 - Dual carriageways (autovias); these do not have toll booths.